coding-blocks-ebooks/blocks-of-javascript/02-basics/02-2-variables.md

  - Now `b` contains the value `10`, and `a` contains the value `10`
  - At this point, after execution of this line, there is no relationship between b and a anymore.

+{% hint style='danger' %}
-**This behaviour holds true only for variables that have data like `number`, `string` or `boolean`.
+This behaviour holds true only for variables that have data like `number`, `string` or `boolean`.
 For other data types like objects and arrays, assignments are reference-copy, and not value-copy.
-We will see this later.**
+We will see this later
+{% endhint %}